kaltura/playkit-js-providers/docs/configuration.md

 > }
 > ```
 >
-> ##### Description: Defines weather after a live stream ends there should be a redirect to the VOD entry or not.
+> ##### Description: Defines whether after a live stream ends there should be a redirect to the VOD entry or not.